Faucet Basics: Part 5 Faucet Finishes

 Nickel is, however, making a comeback.
 With improvements in metallurgy and new methods of applying nickel to brass, including PVD (see below), the metal has seen a resurgence as a faucet finish.
 Highly polished and brushed finishes are the most popular.
 Brushed finishes have the advantage of not showing water spots or minor scratches as readily as polished finishes.

 Bronze is also a perennial favorite faucet finish.
 However, some finishes called bronze are non-metallic coatings, essentially paints and not the actual metal.
 Bronze can take on a variety of shades that vary from light brown to nearly black.
 Basic bronze is usually a light brown color.
 Oil rubbed bronze (which is, of course, neither oiled nor rubbed), is darker, and often a non-metallic coating.

 As a general rule, if the manufacturer calls the bronze a "living finish", it is probably not a metallic coating.
-If it has a lifetime warranty, it probably metal, but not necessarily actual bronze.
+If it has a lifetime warranty, it is probably metal but not necessarily actual bronze.
 It may be a more durable metal made to look like bronze.
 So, if you order your oil-rubbed-bronze bath fixtures and accessories from different suppliers, make sure the bronze finishes are a reasonable color match and that all are either living finishes or not.

 Copper can be applied to brass as a finish but most copper faucets are actually made of copper.
 Copper is a component of brass, and although softer than brass, it still works well as a faucet material.
 The advantage of a solid copper faucet is that the faucets are virtually lead-free.
 The disadvantage of copper is that, like brass, it tarnishes over time if not coated with a durable coating of some kind.
 The traditional coating was a lacquer.
 Today a simulated copper finish applied using PVD (see below) is replacing actual copper as a faucet finish.
 The simulated copper finish, made from zirconium or titanium, still looks like copper but does not tarnish, and is very scratch resistant.